RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 Most parts of the project have *leads*; issues in their area typically get assigned to them first (but can subsequently be handed off).
 The submitter of an issue is free to suggest an owner — indeed, developers occasionally create issues which they assign to themselves).

 Any open bug that is unowned is in need of triage.

+## Milestones

+Much of our work is done by volunteers.
+So we plan very lightly, by year and by quarter, given the resources we have available.
+As new volunteers join, plans may change to accommodate their skills and interests.

+Things we'd like to get done during a given year get the milestone for that year, e.g. "2019".
+For things we expect to be done in by the end of a given quarter, we apply the quarterly milestone, e.g. "2019 Q1" for things to get done on or before March 31, 2019.

+If a milestone deadline passes, whatever is not done gets rescheduled or [backlogged](#state).

 ## Managed Labels By Group